• home

 Location : Tokyo

 Konnichiwa!
 Welcome to Japan.
-Bursting with contemporary urban culture, there are many sides of Tokyo to explore, from fascinating museums and world-class shopping, to neighbourhood backstreets lined with hole in the wall eateries and bars.
+Bursting with contemporary urban culture, there are many sides of Tokyo to explore, from fascinating museums and world-class shopping to neighbourhood backstreets lined with hole-in-the-wall eateries and bars.
 Your adventure begins with a welcome meeting at 6 pm tonight.
 You can arrive at any time during the day, as there are no activities planned until this important meeting.
-Afterwards, join your new travel companions for an optional dinner at a local restaurant.
+After, join your new travel companions for an optional dinner at a local restaurant.

 Day :2